-- Pupils are motivated to work hard and behave well to earn house team points (ClassDojos) which will contribute to the overall total for their house team. - It brings the whole academy together by giving pupils a common goal. - It is a fair system as the pupils are sorted ensuring that pupils with different abilities and talents are represented evenly across the houses. - The element of competition gives many pupils further motivation to work hard and reach their full potential. - Having the additional responsibility of working in a team towards a shared goal, helps the pupils understand the importance of learning how to work as part of a team. - It is known that all of the above points have a positive impact on behaviour. - Golden time
+- Pupils are motivated to work hard and behave well to earn house team points (ClassDojos) which will contribute to the overall total for their house team. - It brings the whole academy together by giving pupils a common goal. - It helps with organising pupils into groups, for example, Sports Days, for PE lessons and on trips/enrichments. - It is a fair system as the pupils are sorted ensuring that pupils with different abilities and talents are represented evenly across the houses. - The element of competition gives many pupils further motivation to work hard and reach their full potential. - Having the additional responsibility of working in a team towards a shared goal, helps the pupils understand the importance of learning how to work as part of a team. - It is known that all of the above points have a positive impact on behaviour.

+Golden time

 Each week, pupils have an opportunity to earn their thirty minutes of Golden Time which they can use on a Friday afternoon.
 Golden time activities will be voted for by the pupils.
 Pupils who behave according to the school, class and playtime charters, will have the right to earn five minutes of golden time each day.
-Covid-19 update: Golden time will take place within year group bubbles.
-If an alternative space is required, e.g. outdoor area/computing suite, this will need to be timetabled with other classes.